DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Introduction

-Therefore, we propose a dual-attention residual network to automatically diagnose COVID-19 from other common pneumonia and normal people using CT images.
-In our method, the 3D variant of ResNet18 \cite{13} is used as the backbone network, which takes a full 3D chest CT image as input.
-To improve the diagnostic performance, we employ two attention mechanisms: 1) channel-wise attention and 2) depth-wise attention, to refine the hidden features.
+To this end, in this paper, we propose a dual-attention residual network (DARNet), to automatically diagnose COVID-19 from CP and healthy people using CT images.
+In DARNet, the 3D variant of ResNet-18 \cite{13} is used as the backbone network, which takes a full 3D chest CT image as input.
+To fully leverage the 3D spatial information, we design a dual-attention module to extract and refine the representation features at different levels.
+The module mainly consists of two parts: 1) channel-wise attention and 2) depth-wise attention.
 The former is first proposed in \cite{25}, and we implement its 3D extension.
 In this study, we develop the latter, which can adaptively assign depth-level weights to each feature map during the training.
-We evaluate our method on the largest open-source CT image dataset, to the best of our knowledge.
-The experimental results show that the proposed method outperforms the baseline method and some existing methods.
-We further provide ablation studies and prove the effectiveness of the proposed depth-wise attention module in improving the classification accuracy and the interpretability of the model.
+We evaluate our method on the largest public CT image dataset, to the best of our knowledge.
+The experimental results show that DARNet is superior to existing methods.
+We further provide ablation studies and prove the effectiveness of the proposed dual-attention module in improving the classification accuracy and the interpretability of the model.

-As a summary, we propose a dual-attention convolutional neural network (CNN) that may meet the urgent need for the automatic diagnosis of COVID-19 in clinical practice.
-Our work has three major contributions as follows:
+As a summary, our work has three major contributions as follows:

-\begin{itemize} \item We develop a 3D network to realize automatic and accurate diagnosis of COVID-19 using CT images.
-Evaluated on a large open-source dataset, the proposed method can identify COVID-19 from other common pneumonia and the normal with 94.7\% accuracy, 93.73\% sensitivity, 98.28\% specificity, 95.26\% F1-score, and an area under the receiver operating characteristic curve (AUC) of 0.99. \item The depth-wise attention module we proposed can improve the classification performance and the interpretability of 3D ResNet with only a slight increase in computational complexity.
-Moreover, the module has good scalability and can be easily inserted into any 3D CNN-based method along with other attention mechanisms. \item Our method is end-to-end trainable and readily applicable to other clinical diagnostic problems, such as predicting pneumonia subtypes. \end{itemize}
+\begin{itemize} \item We propose DARNet to realize automatic and accurate diagnosis of COVID-19 using 3D chest CT images.
+In addition to superior classification performance, our method is more sensitive to the location of the lesion regions in visual attention. \item To make full use of 3D spatial information of CT images, we design a dual-attention module, which can refine the learned features at different levels.
+The experimental results prove the effectiveness of this module in improving the classification performance and the interpretability. \item We evaluate DARNet on a large public dataset, achieving accuracy of 93.28\%, sensitivity of 96.86\%, specificity of 97.19\%, F1-score of 95.49\%, and an area under the receiver operating characteristic curve (AUC) of 0.995. \end{itemize}